 Like the Box Tops for Education label, we used colored popsicle sticks we found at Walmart, taped the back so they would stay together, and wrote each child’s name on the front with a permanent marker.

 I used a hot glue gun to adhere this to the box but strong tape may work as well.

 This part is great to get the kids involved.
 Collect empty toilet paper and paper towel rolls and have your kids paint them.
 We just used an inexpensive acrylic paint we found at Walmart on our trip, used a disposable table cloth that could get dirty, and let them paint away!

 Once they’re dry just put 5 across and 3 deep for a total of 15 rolls.
 I cut some of the rolls in half so I didn’t need to use as many, as well as making shorter organization tubes for the crayons so they could be grabbed easier.

-They are easy to do and finding DOUBLE Box Tops for Education at Walmart on these products helped us to start filling up that box even before School begins….their Teachers will be thrilled about that!
+They are easy to do and finding DOUBLE Box Tops for Education at Walmart on these products helped us to start filling it up before School begins.
+Their Teachers will be thrilled about that!